 Enjoy a fresh, family-style meal under the stars

-Chefs throughout our community will join efforts to create a locally-sourced meal to honor Hunger Action Month.
+Chefs throughout our community will join efforts to create our Farm to Fork dinner, a locally-sourced meal to honor Hunger Action Month.
 Each chef will cook up dishes with key ingredients gleaned from local farms.
 This event will bring awareness to hunger in our community — and to Community Food Share’s sustainability initiatives as they relate to hunger relief.

 Tickets include dinner, signature cocktails, live music, and a live and silent auction.